iisshan/Amazon1-cloce/README.md

 # Amazon1-cloce
-this project i amde using html and css
+this project i made using html and css